TrangNg-Th/OOPS-Only-One-Parent-Sequencing/README.md

 - Region BED Part 3 outputs: `<prj-dir>/<child>_phasedvcf/mismatch_analysis/<child>_dnmc_plusminus<window-kb>kb.bed`

+**This part is included in the `--part chain` flow**; you only need to run it standalone if you want to inspect the initial candidates before local rephasing.

 ### 3b — Refined DNM detection
 Re-merges the locally rephased child VCF with the parent, re-extracts phased SNPs in the candidate windows, and re-counts with the same asymmetry logic — a confirmation pass.
 Survivors are promoted.
 Output: `<child>_phasedvcf/final_dnmc_<child>-from-<parent>.tsv`.

+**This part is included in the `--part chain` flow**; you only need to run it standalone if you want to inspect the initial candidates before local rephasing.

 ### 4 — Callable genome + mutation rate
 Estimates the denominator instead of using raw genome size: samples het SNPs from the same blocks, applies the **same** depth/GQ/long-read filters used for DNMs, and extrapolates.

+**This part is included in the `--part chain` flow**; you only need to run it standalone if you want to inspect the initial candidates before local rephasing.

 ```
 callable_genome = (SNPs_qualified / SNPs_sampled) × accessible_bases